feremabraz/typescript-script-cronjob-template/README.md

 # typescript-script-cronjob

-Local script that runs daily via a cronjob.
+Local script to be run (typically) via a cronjob.

 # How to develop?